QuiltMC/rfcs/loader/0002-quilt.mod.json.md

 }
 ```
 ## Provides Objects
 Defines the identifier and optionally version range of another mod that this package provides.
+It can be represented as either an object containing at least [the `id` field](#the-id-field-2), or a string mod identifier in the form of either `mavenGroup:modId` or `modId`.

 ### The `id` field
 | Type   | Required |